Government assistance for families

 2. Family Tax Benefit Part A

-Family Tax Benefit Part A is an annual tax benefit based on your income.
+Family Tax Benefit Part A is an annual tax benefit based on your income, and is paid per child.
 It is designed to assist with the cost of raising your children.
-The payment includes a component for each child or student.
-These rates vary depending on their age.
+These rates vary depending on their age and your income.
+You can check your

 It is important to be aware that if your child is turning 4 years old and you receive an income support payment, your supplement may be withdrawn if your child does not have a health check before commencing school.

-In addition, subject to legislation changes, as of January 2016, there will be immunisation requirements in order to receive the Part A supplement during the financial years your child turns 1, 2 and 5 years old.
+In addition, there are immunisation requirements in order to receive Family Tax Benefit A or Child Care Subsidy.
 You will need your child to either be fully immunised, or alternatively on a recognised immunisation catch up schedule, or have an approved exemption.

 Please be aware the information here is a guide and your personal circumstances may be different, so you'll need to check directly with the Department of Human Services or your tax accountant.